One day you’re celebrating the first day at a new job. The next thing you know, toasts are being raised at your retirement party.

 Unlike other income sources, Social Security is income you cannot outlive.
 It also has the backing of the federal government and is protected against inflation.

 Deciding when to file for it is a critical step in retirement planning.
-Although you can start collecting benefits at age 62, you may want to consider delaying, depending on your circumstance.
+Although you can start collecting benefits at age 62, you may want to consider delaying, depending on your circumstances.
 With each year you delay, your overall benefit increases until reaching the maximum amount at age 70.

 - Varying tax rates on Social Security income